-coordinator.
-Provisions &amp; Rights What That Means Coordinator Title II of the American with Title II of the Americans with Hannah Jugan, Dean of Students Disabilities Act and the Disabilities Act (ADA), relates to Office: 104 Rehabilitation Act for students nondiscrimination on the basis Phone: 217-814-5468 with disabilities accessing of disability in State and local Fax: 217-757-6870 college programs, services, or activities. government services.
-E-Mail: hannah.jugan@sjcs.edu Title IV for student financial The administration of the Hannah Jugan, Dean of Students aid.
-United States federal student Office: 104 financial aid programs.
-Phone: 217-814-5468 Fax: 217-757-6870 E-Mail: hannah.jugan@sjcs.edu includes pregnancy.
+Provisions & Rights What That Means Coordinator Title II of the American with Title II of the Americans with Hannah Jugan, Dean of Students Disabilities Act and the Disabilities Act (ADA), relates to Office: 137 Rehabilitation Act for students nondiscrimination on the basis Phone: 217-814-5440 with disabilities accessing of disability in State and local Fax: 217-757-6870 college programs, services, or activities. government services.
+E-Mail: hannah.jugan@sjcs.edu Title IV for student financial aid.
+The administration of the United States federal student financial aid programs.
+Madison Jeffers, Financial Aid Director Office: 136 Phone: 217-814-4705 Fax: 217-757-6870 E-Mail: hannah.jugan@sjcs.edu